 This is an initial public offering of shares of common stock of Intapp, Inc. We are offering 10,500,000 shares of our common stock.
-The public offering price for our common stock is \$26.00 per share.
-Prior to this offering, there has been no public market for our common stock.
+We expect the initial public offering price will be between \$25.00 and \$28.00 per share.
+Currently, no public market exists for our common stock.